hexbatch/apple-core/v1/docs/core/step-0-users-groups/admin-api.md

 # Admin api

-can only be used on localhost, or via command
+can only be used on localhost, or a list of ips defined in the .env ,  or via command (task to run on the command line)

 ## Users operations